Joey Graceffa Talks About How Relieved He Is That James Charles’ Recent Downfall Didn’t Escalate Further

 — James Charles (@jamescharles) May 27, 2019

 In the video, Westbrook accuses Charles not only of not showing loyalty to those who helped him start his career, but of far worse things.
-She accused him of behaving inappropriately towards straight men by hitting on them while ignoring their sexual orientation.
+She accused him of behaving inappropriately toward straight men by hitting on them while ignoring their sexual orientation.
 The video changed many people’s opinions of the influencer and caused him to lose millions of subscribers.

 A week after the incident, Charles returned to YouTube and apologized for the mistakes he’s made in the past.
-He also defended himself against some of Westbrook’s accusations but admitted there’s certainly been situations in the past he should have handled better.
+He also defended himself against some of Westbrook’s accusations, but admitted there’s certainly been situations in the past he should have handled better.

-Fellow YouTuber Joey Graceffa, recently spoke out about the incident and expressed his relief that the controversy didn’t intensify any further and cause a threat to Charles’ mental health.
+Fellow YouTuber Joey Graceffa recently spoke out about the incident and expressed his relief that the controversy didn’t intensify any further and cause a threat to Charles’s mental health.

 “I mean, what he went through is something that no human should ever have to experience, like, that level of intensity.
 It’s surprising that he didn’t like, kill himself.
 And I feel like it’s going to get to that point where someone who isn’t as strong as James is going to get to the point where they believe what people are saying.”